Kong/docs.konghq.com/app/_hub/kong-inc/exit-transformer/index.md

 desc: Customize Kong exit responses sent downstream
 description: |
   Transform and customize Kong response exit messages using Lua functions.
-  The capabilities range from changing messages, status codes, and headers to completely transforming the structure of Kong responses.
+  The capabilities range from changing messages, status codes, and headers, to completely transforming the structure of Kong responses.

 type: plugin